cambridgeltl/medlama/README.md

 @inproceedings{meng2021rewire,
-  title={Rewire-then-Probe: A Contrastive Recipe for Probing Biomedical Knowledge of Pre-trained Language Models}, author={Meng, Zaiqiao and Liu, Fangyu and Shareghi, Ehsan and Su, Yixuan and Collins, Charlotte and Collier, Nigel}, booktitle={60th Annual Meeting of the Association for Computational Linguistics }, year={2022}
+  title={Rewire-then-Probe: A Contrastive Recipe for Probing Biomedical Knowledge of Pre-trained Language Models}, author={Meng, Zaiqiao and Liu, Fangyu and Shareghi, Ehsan and Su, Yixuan and Collins, Charlotte and Collier, Nigel}, booktitle={60th Annual Meeting of the Association for Computational Linguistics}, year={2022}
 }
 ```